Geostrategy in Taiwan: Democracy

 American Institute in Taiwan cohost with Taiwan Foundation for Democracy to open GCTF on Defending Democracy through Media Literacy.
 National Security Strategy (United States) describes a geopolitical competition between free and repressive visions of governance is being played out in Taiwan and United States.
 There are foreign actors using social media to interfere elections in United States.
 Taiwan is also on the frontlines to marshal academic, policy, and technical resources to confront external pressures.

 Second GCTF on media literacy discuss the implementation of media literacy education in curriculums and how governments and private enterprises can cooperate to combat disinformation, among other challenges.

 Challenges

-To People's Liberation Army Navy's naval planners, the control of Taiwan has strategic value, as a gateway to the Pacific ocean.
+Modern China's attitude towards Taiwan also reflects the need for China to compete with the United States in terms of security.
+To People's Liberation Army Navy's naval planners the control of Taiwan has strategic value as a gateway to the Pacific Ocean.
+Analysts point out that control over Taiwan and its deeper eastern waters would provide China's ballistic missile submarines with less detectable access to the wider Pacific where they would serve as an important component of a credible second strike capability.

-Taiwan should synchronize security interests with the United States in current context, including President Obama's Asia rebalancing strategy and President Trump's "free and open Indo-Pacific" strategy.
+According to Yuan-kang Wang Taiwan should synchronize security interests with the United States in current context, including President Obama's Asia rebalancing strategy and President Trump's "free and open Indo-Pacific" strategy.
 The minimum defense requirement for Taiwan is to withstand the first wave of PRC attack before the U.S. assistance.
 It is also critical for Taiwan to build a consensus on how to deal with China.